brenthompson2/JUCE-Summer-Project/README.md

 - It has been a slow and laborious process getting my first plugin to build and be ran
 - After trying WDL-OL for 3 days I have switched to trying JUCE
+- Currently I am unable to get an add-on from neither WDL-OL or JUCE to compile on Visual Studio 2017 on my Windows 10 partition
+- I am going to attempt to use the VS2015 toolkit and/or possibly attempt to use JUCE on my linux partition and use gcc to compile it

 ------------------------------------------------------------------------------
 ------------------------------------------------------------------------------